open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 ### Selection

-The user can select (and deselect) individual features by clicking on the checkbox at the beginning of a row.
+Users can select (and deselect) individual features by clicking on the checkbox at the beginning of a row.
-Another checkbox is present in the header of the table to select (or deselect) _all_ features in the table.
+A checkbox in the header of the table allows to select (or deselect) _all_ features in the table.

 ### Listening for Select-change-Events